anuj2054/git-collaboration/countries/Nepal.md

 ## interesting trivia
-There's a location in Nepal that is said bo be the birthplace of Buddha The Nepali word for "Everest" is "Sagarmatha", which means Sky 50% of Nepalies survives with only 1 Dollar at day
+There's a location in Nepal called Lumbini that is said to be the birthplace of Buddha and has a UNESCO verified pillar erected 1000 years ago that mentions the birth of Buddha.
+The Nepali word for "Everest" is "Sagarmatha", which means Sky 50% of Nepalies survives with only 1 Dollar at day